 Skip the Limitations of the Chuckwagon

 Today we can skip the limitations of the chuckwagon and enjoy a more civilized meal in a comfortable setting.
 It’s the new cowboy way.
-Your trail food choices range from farm-fresh salads to great-tasting grilled specialties all at JC’s Kitchen (just south of the former Nino’s Grill in historic Tempelton.
+Your trail food choices range from farm-fresh salads to great-tasting Mexican specialties all at JC’s Kitchen (just south of the former Nino’s Grill) in historic Tempelton.

 Where Does A Ride and Dine Trail Ride to Templeton Start?